-H&H Bagels started in 1972 when Puerto Rican Helmer Toro and his brother-in-law Hector Hernandez (thus the name “H&H”) bought Midtown Bagels at Broadway and 80th Street for a mere $5,000! ($29,000 in 2018 dollar terms) in cash.
-The latter was bought for $50,000 ($290,000 in 2018 dollar terms) in a loan.
-Considering the gargantuan amount of chewy carb rings they produce for the City I’d say that’s a flipping bargain!
-Coming here was our last meal and it’s not just the bagel production which is gargantuan – the queues were too!
-We simply couldn’t leave NYC without having one though, even if we had to shoe-horn one in, as were were already filled to the brim from our holiday.
+H&H Bagels started in 1972 when Puerto Rican Helmer Toro and his brother-in-law Hector Hernandez (thus the name “H&H”) bought Midtown Bagels at Broadway and 80th Street for a mere $5,000!
+That’s $29,000 in 2018 dollar terms.
+In spite of the gargantuan amount of chewy carb rings they produce for the City, I’d say that’s a flipping bargain.
+Coming here was our last meal of the excursion, so we needed some belly filling nourishment to offset airplane dinners which are mostly devoid of happy moments.
+It’s not just the bagel production which is gargantuan – the queues were too.
+We simply couldn’t leave NYC without having one though, even if we had to shoe-horn one in as were were already filled to the brim from our holiday.

 First up we had a “whole wheat everything pumpernickel” bagel filled with sable fish and cream cheese $12.95.
 The bagel itself was packed full of seeds and came with a lick of aniseed from the fennel.
 The rich oily fish came over-flowing with cream cheese, it so exuberant, only a couple of mouthfuls did the trick.
 I left the rest.

 My favourite was the one from the speciality section of the menu, which came with 2 eggs, hot Italian sausage, pepper jack cheese and jalapeño cream cheese on a whole wheat bagel $8.75.
-It was totally filthy good.
-Although, the cream cheese could have been toned down a few notches, a smear would have been enough.
+It was filthy in every way imaginable, this was obviously a good thing.
+The cream cheese, which I’ll make a point of, could have been toned down a few notches, a smear would have been enough.